LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 joe_1 == joe_2                          # => true
 ```
-In the above code, In the above code, we define the class Student such that it's instances exhibit the attributes name and id.
+In the above code, we define the class Student such that it's instances exhibit the attributes name and id.
 Then we initialize two Student objects and assign identical values to both attributes.
 However, Student also has a custom == method defined which overrides the inherited behavior from BasicObject.
 In this case, we are using Integer#== to compare the id values from two instances of Student. joe_1 and joe_2 have identical id values, so the Student#== method will return true.

 We can define our custom == methods in whatever way makes the most sense for the object in question.
 In this case, we choose to compare id numbers as two students of the same name may not be the same student.
 However, a unique id number is assigned to each student enrolled so that is what we choose to asses for finding equivalence.